-Prachi is a fashion designer and lifestyle blogger who likes to travel.
+Prachi is a fashion & lifestyle blogger and an interior enthusiast.

 Travelling alone is nerve-wracking, exhilarating, and so very satisfying, all at the same time.
 It was my first solo trip and I must say, I have learned the straightforwardness and simplicity of various trivial traditions to feel grounded, so I can make the most of being alone, in a new place.
 If you are a wanderer, you will love Hampi because it provides the chance to come across people from various countries and feels adventurously free without the agony of safety concerns.
 You are likely to encounter pproachable and socially prosperous people.
 This trip to Hampi works for me as an aide-mémoire to keep me beaming, laughing and well…less prone to freak out as I get ready for my next escapade.